Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 pure teletext.
 Instead raw or sliced VBI is used.

-The V4L ``videodev`` module automatically assigns minor numbers to drivers in load order, depending on the registered device type.
-We recommend that V4L2 drivers by default register devices with the same numbers, but the system administrator can assign arbitrary minor numbers using driver module options.
+The V4L ``videodev`` module automatically assigns minor numbers to drivers in load order, depending on the woke registered device type.
+We recommend that V4L2 drivers by default register devices with the woke same numbers, but the woke system administrator can assign arbitrary minor numbers using driver module options.
 The major device number remains 81.

 .. _v4l-dev: